Brown & Brown, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityBrown & Brown earns commissions, fees, contingents, and service revenue by distributing insurance and risk-management solutions across Retail, Programs, Wholesale, and Services.High
+Business qualityBrown & Brown earns commissions, fees, contingents, and service revenue by distributing insurance and risk-management solutions across Retail and Specialty Distribution.High

 MoatThe moat comes from local client relationships, producer talent, carrier access, specialty expertise, acquisition sourcing, scale, and embedded insurance workflows rather than patent-like protection.Medium-high

 ManagementJ.
-Powell Brown leads a long-tenured acquisition and operating culture, but Accession integration and higher leverage make capital allocation discipline more important than in earlier years.Medium-high
+Powell Brown leads a long-tenured acquisition and operating culture, but Accession integration, negative organic growth, and higher leverage make capital allocation discipline more important than in earlier years.Medium-high

-Technical trendThe stock has bounced above short and medium moving averages, but the 200-day moving average near $73.14 remains overhead resistance.Medium
+Technical trendThe stock trades above the 20-day and 50-day moving averages but below the 200-day moving average near $70.91 after the post-earnings decline.Medium

-Risk levelKey risks are flat organic growth, insurance pricing softness, producer retention, acquisition integration, leverage, goodwill impairment, regulatory claims, cyber risk, and multiple compression.Medium-high
+Risk levelKey risks are negative organic growth, insurance pricing softness, producer retention, Accession integration, share dilution, leverage, goodwill impairment, regulatory claims, cyber risk, and multiple compression.Medium-high

 AI confidenceDescriptive data confidence is high because filings and third-party data are available.
-Return confidence is lower because acquisition integration, organic growth, rates, and sentiment are uncertain.High data confidence
+Return confidence is lower because organic growth, integration, rates, share count, and sentiment are uncertain.High data confidence

-Investment certaintyBRO looks like a durable insurance distribution business, but the stock is not a simple buy without a view on post-Accession execution and the price paid for that execution.Medium
+Investment certaintyBRO looks like a durable insurance distribution business, but the stock is not a simple buy without a view on organic growth recovery, post-Accession execution, dilution, and the price paid for that execution.Medium-low

 BRO AI stock forecast